How to Build Generative AI Solutions: A Step-by-Step Guide

 Generative AI is powered by advanced technologies and tools that enable training and deploying complex models.
 Understanding how to build generative AI solutions effectively requires familiarity with these foundational technologies:

 Building a generative AI solution involves several critical steps.
-Each step requires careful planning and execution to ensure the final product’s success.
+Each step requires careful planning and execution to ensure the success of the final product.

 1. Understand Your Use Case